-Although known now for its Indian and Pakastani restaurants and businesses, Devon was first settled by German and Luxembourgian farmers in the 1830s and 40s before being annexed into Chicago in 1893.
-Then German and Scandanavian laborers from the brickyards began moving into the neighborhood following the expansion of Western Avenue northward in 1899.
+Like many other neighborhoods in Chicago, West Ridge began with sparse residential development.
+German and Luxembourgian farmers arrived in the 1830s and 40s.
+Laborers from the brickyards began moving into the neighborhood following the expansion of Western Avenue northward in 1899.
 It was not until the population boom after World War I that major development in the area would come.

 While preservation has not been a consideration with many of the buildings in the commercial areas of West Ridge, it gives us a cool opportunity to see the cultural development of the neighborhood as reflected in the built environment.
 Surprisingly, development along Devon continued through the Depression years of the 1930s.
 You can see 1930s-style glass brick in some of the simple facades and upper stories.

 Cary’s Lounge is quite possibly the last remaining original storefront on the street and dates back to 1923.
 From the prism-glass transom to the recessed entry, stepping inside Cary’s is a bit like a step back in time in this Chicago neighborhood.
 And if you are lucky enough to be a lady, the women’s restroom has a mural of the historic neon signs that used to be found along the street, in the neighborhood, and even a few from elsewhere around the city.

 We have a few spots left for this Saturday, March 28 with our Spicy Devon Spring Tour.
 In addition to looking at the architecture and history of the neighborhood, we team up with Mohammad of Spice of Life tours for a great cultural experience along with lots of food.

 Explore Devon Yourself